CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation

 \section{Related Work}

-According to our literature analysis, currently, there exist 12 challenges focusing on abdominal organs \citep{vanGinneken2015} \emre{(see Table \ref{tab:challenges})}.
+According to our literature analysis, currently, there exist 12 challenges focusing on abdominal organs \citep{vanGinneken2015} (see Tab. \ref{tab:challenges}).
 Being one of the pioneering challenges, SLIVER07 initialized the liver benchmarking \citep{ heimann2009comparison, van20073d}.
 It provided a comparative study of a range of algorithms for liver segmentation under several intentionally included difficulties such as patient orientation variations or tumors and lesions.
-Its outcomes reported a snapshot of the methods that were popular for medical image analysis at this time.
-However, since then, abdomen related challenges were mostly targetted disease and tumor detection rather than organ segmentation.
+Its outcomes reported a snapshot of the methods that were popular for medical image analysis at \lk{that} time.
+However, since then, abdomen-related challenges mostly targeted disease and tumor detection rather than organ segmentation.
 In 2008, “3D Liver Tumor Segmentation Challenge (LTSC08)” \citep{deng20083d} was organized as the continuation of the SLIVER07 challenge to segment liver tumors from abdomen CT scans.
 Similarly, Shape 2014 and 2015 \citep{kistler2013virtual} challenges focused on liver segmentation from CT data.
-Anatomy3 \citep{jimenez2016cloud} provided a unique challenge, which was a very comprehensive platform for segmenting not only upper-abdominal organs, but also various others such as left/right lung, urinary bladder, and pancreas. \emre{``Multi-Atlas Labeling Beyond the Cranial Vault - Workshop and Challenge'' focused on multi-atlas segmentation with abdominal and cervix scans acquired clinical CT scans~\citep{multiatlas2015}.} LiTS - Liver Tumor Segmentation Challenge \citep{bilic2019liver} is another example that covers liver and liver tumor segmentation tasks in CT.
-Other similar challenges can be listed as Pancreatic Cancer Survival Prediction \citep{guinney2017prediction}, which targets pancreas cancer tissues in CT scans; and KiTS19 \citep{KiTS19} challenge, which provides CT data for kidney tumor segmentation.
+VISCERAL Anatomy 3 \citep{jimenez2016cloud} provided a unique challenge, which was a very comprehensive platform for segmenting not only upper-abdominal organs, but also various \lk{other organs} such as left/right lung, urinary bladder, and pancreas. ``Multi-Atlas Labeling Beyond the Cranial Vault - Workshop and Challenge'' focused on multi-atlas segmentation with abdominal and cervix clinically acquired CT scans~\citep{multiatlas2015}.
+LiTS - Liver Tumor Segmentation Challenge \citep{bilic2019liver} is another example that covers liver and liver tumor segmentation tasks in CT.
+Other similar challenges can be listed as Pancreatic Cancer Survival Prediction \citep{guinney2017prediction}, which targets pancreas cancer tissues in CT scans; KiTS19 \citep{KiTS19} challenge, which provides CT data for kidney tumor segmentation.